 Mantua, Lombardy – 1st to 26th December 2018 (open on weekends and selected weekdays only).
 Head straight to the Thun Winter Village on Piazza Virgiliana in town for some Christmas shopping, carol singing, Santa sightings and Christmas train rides.
 Click here for more information.

-Marostica, Veneto – TBC.
-A Christmas market and a handful of festive events in the town of the human chess game.
+Marostica, Veneto – 8.00 am to 5.30 pm, 2nd December 2018.
+A Christmas market at the main Piazza Castello accompanied by a handful of festive events in the town of the human chess game.
+Click here for more information.

 Merano, Alto Adige – 23rd November 2018 to 6th January 2019.
 The opening ceremony will be held on 22nd November 2018.
 A beautiful Christmas market in one of the prettiest South-Tyrolean towns.
 As part of the event, expect a Historical Christmas market and lots of kid-friendly workshops and activities.
 Click here for more information.